rapid7/metasploit-framework/documentation/modules/post/windows/capture/keylog_recorder.md

 - **WAIT** - With this option selected, the module suspends attempting to gather keystrokes after the timeout.
 It waits for the session to become active again, then resumes capturing keystrokes.
 The output log reflects that recording was suspended along with a timestamp.
 If the session becomes active again, the log indicates this along with a timestamp.
 The wait option allows keystrokes to be logged over multiple system sleep cycles.
 In the event that the session dies, the recording job is stopped automatically.

 - **EXIT** - With this option selected, the module exits and the job is killed when the timeout occurs.
 The output log reflects the exit along with a timestamp.

+### Running Module Stand Alone
+When running the module stand alone, it will prevent the Framework UI from being use for anything else until you exit the module.
+Use `CTRL-C` to exit.
+The module will save the last few keystrokes.
+This may take up to 30 seconds to complete.

 ## Example Output
 ```